bluesadi/Yasat/README.md

 # Yasat - Yet Another Static Analysis Tool to detect cryptographic API misuses in firmware

+## Misuse types targeted by Yasat

+- Constant encryption keys (working)
+- Constant salts for password-based encryption (PBE) (working)
+- *etc.*

 ## Preparation

-Python virtual environment is highly recommended because Yasat is based on angr, which is a tool usually used in a virtual environment.
-See [Installing angr](https://docs.angr.io/introductory-errata/install).
+I would strongly suggest you use Python virtual environment, as Yasat is based on angr, which is a tool usually used in a virtual environment (See [Installing angr](https://docs.angr.io/introductory-errata/install)).
+Let's create a virtual environment first:

 ```
 mkvirtualenv --python=$(which python3) Yasat
 ```

-Install [binwalk](https://github.com/ReFirmLabs/binwalk) on your virtual environment:
+Install [binwalk](https://github.com/ReFirmLabs/binwalk) on the virtual environment you just created:
 ```
 workon Yasat
 git clone https://github.com/ReFirmLabs/binwalk.git